 The School of Math offers a comprehensive PhD program in Mathematics, as well as four interdisciplinary PhD programs: Algorithms, Combinatorics, and Optimization (ACO); Computational Sciences and Engineering (CSE); Bioinformatics (BINF); and Quantitative Biosciences (QBios).

 In addition to an MS program in Mathematics, the School of Math offers three interdisciplinary MS programs: Computational Sciences and Engineering (CSE); Quantitative and Computational Finance (QCF); and Statistics.

 Information for applying to the graduate programs in the School of Math, including deadlines, admission requirements, fellowships, and frequently asked questions.

-Useful resources and information for current PhD and MS students, including Dissertation and Graduation requirements, Comprehensive Exams, Course schedule, TA guidelines, and travel support.
+Useful resources and information for current PhD and MS students, including Dissertation and Graduation requirements, Comprehensive Exams, TA guidelines, and travel support.

-Director of Graduate Studies is Mohammad Ghomi, who is assisted by Martin Engman and Kenya Payton.
-Prof. Ghomi overseas all aspects of the graduate program, Dr. Engman assists primarily with advising and assessments, and Ms. Payton is the Administrative Assistant of the program.
+Director of Graduate Studies is Mohammad Ghomi, who is assisted by Martin Engman and Mitchell Everett.
+Mohammad Ghomi overseas all aspects of the graduate program, Martin Engman is the Director of Graduate Advising and Assessment, and Mitchell Everett is the Coordinator of the Graduate Program.

-All inquiries concerning our graduate programs, including questions from prospective and current students, may be send to email@example.com.
+All inquiries concerning our graduate programs, including questions from prospective students, may be sent to firstname.lastname@example.org.